-This course is compulsory in Level 1, and a pre-requisite for any student who wishes to pursue specialist Biology Chemistry and Physics in Level 2.
+This course is compulsory in Level 1, and a pre-requisite for any student who wishes to pursue specialist Biology, Chemistry and Physics in Level 2.

-As the level 1 standards continue to be reviewed by NZQA, please be aware that the standards below could change, however, the Y11 Science course will still aim at giving students a broad view of all three disciplines of Science, and maximise the credits that can be achieved.
+As the level 1 standards continue to be reviewed by NZQA, please be aware that the standards below could change, however, the Y11 Science course will still aim at giving students a broad view of all three disciplines of Science and maximise the credits that can be achieved.

-Number Title Internal/ External Credits AS 91921 Demonstrate understanding of the use of a range of scientific investigative approaches in a context 1 5 AS 91922 Describe features of science that have contributed to the development of a science idea in a local context E 5 AS 92047 Demonstrate understanding of energy in a physical system I 5
+Number Title Internal/ External Credits AS 92021 Demonstrate understanding of chemical reactions in context 1 6 AS 92022 Demonstrate understanding of genetic variation in relation to an identified characteristic E 5 AS 92047 Demonstrate understanding of energy in a physical system Е 5